surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

          After shutting down with sysprep, the EC2 instance as expected cannot be accessed using AD credentials. <br/>

    g) Create Image of the above Ec2 instance, say poc-ami
    h) Use this image in AWS Launch Configuration.

+### Join Approach:
+1. Mainly follow [this](https://aws.amazon.com/blogs/security/how-to-configure-your-ec2-instances-to-automatically-join-a-microsoft-active-directory-domain/) document.
+However, while following this document, below are more details that will help achieve the result faster.

+2. Prerequistes:<br />

 ### Remove Approach:<br/>